ModouLaminJammeh/Modoulaminjammeh/README.md

 [Brief Introduction]

-I am a Computer Science graduate Comtia security+ certified with a strong focus on cybersecurity.
+I am a Computer Science graduate and Comptia security+ certified with a strong focus on cybersecurity.
 I build hands-on labs, explore SOC operations, and continuously develop practical skills in threat detection, analysis, and defense.

 ## Objective
 [Provide Objective]